jessicamdittrich/CHG-JD051222/README.md

 ## Notes
-It was found that the image under "Social Media Marketing" would receive a "display:none;" property from the web browser.
-This was fixed in the css targeting all images with "display:inline !important;" as I was unaware of how to fix this.
-If there are suggestions please let me know.
+It was found that the image under "Social Media Marketing" would receive a "display:none !important;" property from my web browser.
+I tried to target the style in css and give it a property but I was unable to resolve this.
+My belief is that this does not occur on every browser as it is visible on my phone but there does need to be a resolution for this.

 ## Final Product